Your browser is not optimized for viewing this website.

 Because we have a contractual agreement with our vendor regarding minimum attendance, any individual cancellation request is non-refundable.

-In the event that the Holiday Luncheon is cancelled by LLI, all registrations will be refunded regardless of the method of payment.
+In the event that the Spring Luncheon is cancelled by LLI, all registrations will be refunded regardless of the method of payment.

 4) Membership

 Membership is required to attend classes at LLI.
-Membership is also required to register for the Holiday Luncheon and to bring guests.
+Membership is also required to register for the Spring Luncheon and to bring guests.
 Guests are NOT required to have membership.

 5) To Withdraw from a Class or for General Information